wp-plugins/hide-unwanted-shortcodes/readme.txt

 == Frequently Asked Questions ==

 There is no FAQ at the moment.
-Please visit [Denzel Designs](http://denzeldesigns.com) for more information.
+Please visit [denzelchia.com](http://denzelchia.com) for more information.

 == Screenshots ==